GopalaKrishnaKala/db_sync_docker/README.md

 docker-compose up -d
 - With this container for database1 and database2 will be up and running.
 - Note: If docker-compose up -d fails, ensure Docker is running.
 (Use the command "docker ps" to verify if the docker is up and running)
+- Note: If you get any warning, please ignore it.

 ### 3. Run the python script
 python sync_script.py